github/docs/content/developers/overview/github-developer-program.md

 ---
 title: GitHub Developer Program
-intro: 'If you build tools that integrate with {% data variables.product.prodname_dotcom %}, you can join the {% data variables.product.prodname_dotcom %} Developer Program.'
+intro: 'If you build tools that integrate with {% data variables.product.prodname_dotcom %}, you are welcomed to join the {% data variables.product.prodname_dotcom %} Developer Program.'
 redirect_from:
   - /program
 versions: